Opportunity Cost Is Best Defined As

 • Be Aware of Biases: Recognize your own biases and assumptions, and try to make objective decisions based on facts and evidence.

-• Regularly Review Your Decisions: Periodically review your decisions to ensure that they are still aligned with your goals and objectives.
+• Regularly Review Your Decisions: Periodically review your decisions to check that they are still aligned with your goals and objectives.

 Opportunity Cost and Decision-Making Frameworks